 |Train providers||Frecciabianca, Intercity Notte, Frecciarossa, Trenitalia or Intercity|

-Trains from Bari to Milan cover the 487 miles (785 km) long trip taking on average 7 h 55 min with our travel partners like Frecciabianca, Intercity Notte, Frecciarossa, Trenitalia or Intercity.
+Trains from Bari to Milan cover the 487 miles (785 km) long route taking on average 9 h 27 min with our travel partners like Frecciabianca, Intercity Notte, Frecciarossa, Trenitalia or Intercity.
 Normally, there are 10 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this route for as low as $70 (€57), but the average price of train tickets is $85 (€69).
+While the average ticket price for this route costs around $65 (€54), you can find the cheapest train ticket for as low as $40 (€33).
 Travelers depart most frequently from Bari Centrale and arrive in Milano Centrale.

 Because trains from Bari to Milan cover a long distance of 488 miles (785km) the trip time on average is almost 10h.
 When traveling on a high-speed train the trip can take about 7h 20min while the longest type of this journey on regional trains the trip can take almost 11h.